ArcaneChat/android/README.md

 This app is based on the [official Delta Chat client](https://github.com/deltachat/deltachat-android) with several improvements.

-This app uses a [modified](https://github.com/ArcaneChat/core) version of the [Delta Chat Core Library](https://github.com/deltachat/deltachat-core-rust).
+This app uses a [modified](https://github.com/ArcaneChat/core) version of the [Chatmail Core Library](https://github.com/chatmail/core).